 Exposing a paravirtualization provider to the guest operating system does not rely on the choice of host platforms.
-For example, the Hyper-V paravirtualization provider can be used for VMs to run on any host platform (supported by VirtualBox) and not just Windows.
+For example, the Hyper-V paravirtualization provider can be used for VMs to run on any host platform supported by Oracle VM VirtualBox and not just Windows.

-VirtualBox provides the following interfaces:
+Oracle VM VirtualBox provides the following interfaces:

 - Minimal: Announces the presence of a virtualized environment.
 Additionally, reports the TSC and APIC frequency to the guest operating system.
-This provider is mandatory for running any Mac OS X guests. - KVM: Presents a Linux KVM hypervisor interface which is recognized by Linux kernels starting with version 2.6.25.
-VirtualBox's implementation currently supports paravirtualized clocks and SMP spinlocks.
+This provider is mandatory for running any Mac OS X guests. - KVM: Presents a Linux KVM hypervisor interface which is recognized by Linux kernels version 2.6.25 or later.
+Oracle VM VirtualBox's implementation currently supports paravirtualized clocks and SMP spinlocks.
 This provider is recommended for Linux guests. - Hyper-V: Presents a Microsoft Hyper-V hypervisor interface which is recognized by Windows 7 and newer operating systems.
-VirtualBox's implementation currently supports paravirtualized clocks, APIC frequency reporting, guest debugging, guest crash reporting and relaxed timer checks.
+Oracle VM VirtualBox's implementation currently supports paravirtualized clocks, APIC frequency reporting, guest debugging, guest crash reporting and relaxed timer checks.
 This provider is recommended for Windows guests.

-10.5 Details about software virtualization
+10.5 Details About Software Virtualization